rafael-c-alexandre/project-sec/README.md

-### Case 5.
+### Case 5 - stage 1.
 Byzantine user tries to replay a correct user's proof

 For this test case, start 1 server, 1 byzantine user with username byzantine_user1 in mode 5, 2 regular users with usernames user1 and user2, all of them using the grid file **grid5.txt**.